The Equity Price of Trust: OpenAI paid 17.5% for what you already own

 The brittle harness

 Most of you are running this valuable asset on Gmail threads, a half-updated CRM nobody opens, LinkedIn DMs that vanish into a feed, and the memory of one human brain.
-Frontier-grade asset.
-First-month tooling.
+A frontier-grade asset on first-month tooling.

-I know a fractional CFO who lost a renewal last quarter because three weeks earlier the CRO had mentioned a board change in a Slack message that they scrolled past on a Tuesday afternoon.
-There was no system that surfaced it.
-The CFO walked into the renewal conversation blind to the one fact that mattered.
-The contract did not get renewed.
+I know a fractional CFO who lost a renewal last quarter because, three weeks earlier, the CRO had mentioned a board change in a Slack message they scrolled past on a Tuesday afternoon.
+No system surfaced it.
+The CFO walked into the renewal conversation blind to the one fact that mattered, and the contract did not get renewed.

 What a harness actually does

-A harness for relationship led work is not automation.
+A harness for relationship-led work is not automation.
 It is not “AI for sales.”
-It is the thing that turns scattered signals into proactive recommendation, and turns intent into commitment.
+It is the thing that turns scattered signals into a proactive recommendation, and turns intent into commitment.

-Your Authority Score has updated overnight, telling you whether the last month of your public output earned you a measurable lift in inbound or whether you spent thirty days writing into the void.
+Your Authority Score has updated overnight, telling you whether the last month of your public output earned a measurable lift in inbound, or whether you spent thirty days writing into the void.

-Your Unified Inbox has Gmail and LinkedIn sitting side by side, sorted by who needs attention this week rather than who shouted loudest in the last six hours.
-Last weeks calls were transcribed, the commitments you made were extracted, and they are sitting on Tuesday lunch waiting for you to do them or push them.
+Your Unified Inbox has Gmail and LinkedIn side by side, sorted by who needs attention this week rather than who shouted loudest in the last six hours.
+Last week’s calls were transcribed, the commitments you made were extracted, and they are sitting on Tuesday lunchtime, waiting for you to do them or push them.

 That is not a feature list.
 That is a Monday morning that does not start with twenty open tabs and a feeling.